quacksouls/dsr-sl1/doc/lordvessel.md

-# Lord Vessel
+# Lordvessel

-The Lord Vessel allows you to teleport between most bonfires, saving you a lot of time sprinting between bonfires.
+The Lordvessel allows you to teleport between most bonfires, saving you a lot of time sprinting between bonfires.
 The item is also used to unlock various endgame areas, including the final boss of the game.

 ## Sen's Fortress